bas-org/bas-org.github.io/index.md

 ---
 {% include JB/setup %}

 Welcome to the Bangalore Astronomical Society.
 Our website is under construction.
-In the meantime, some useful links, information and announcements will be put up on this "makeshift" website.
+In the meantime, some useful links, information and announcements are being put up on this "makeshift" website.

 ## The Google Group